Porte Cailhau

 Good to know

-Until 13/11/22, open 7 days a week 10am-1pm/14pm-6pm.
-From 14/11/22 to 31/12/22, open Wednesday to Friday 2pm-6pm + Saturday and Sunday 11am-1pm/2pm-6pm; closed Monday, Tuesday and public holidays.
+From April to October, open 7 days a week 10am-1pm/14pm-6pm.
+From November to March, open Wednesday to Friday 2pm-6pm + Saturday and Sunday 11am-1pm/2pm-6pm; closed Monday, Tuesday and public holidays.
 Last entrance 30 minutes before closing time.
-Difficult access (many steps and narrow staircase).